-Investment firm licensees may only postpone the execution of a transaction if it is in the best interests of the client, and the prior consent of the client has been given, or when circumstances are beyond its control.
+BC-2.7.6 Investment firm licensees may only postpone the execution of a transaction if it is in the best interests of the client, and the prior consent of the client has been given, or when circumstances are beyond its control.
 The investment firm licensee must maintain a record of all postponements together with the reasons for the postponement.

-- BC-2.7.7 Factors relevant to whether the postponement of an existing client order may be in the best interests of the client include where: - the client order is received outside of normal trading hours; - (b) a foreseeable improvement in the level of liquidity in the financial instrument is likely to enhance the terms on which the investment firm licensee can execute the order; or - executing the order as a series of partial executions over a period of time is (c) likely to improve the terms on which the order as a whole is executed.
+BC-2.7.7 Factors relevant to whether the postponement of an existing client order may be in the best interests of the client include where:

+- (a) The client order is received outside of normal trading hours; - (b) A foreseeable improvement in the level of liquidity in the financial instrument is likely to enhance the terms on which the investment firm licensee can execute the order; or - (c) Executing the order as a series of partial executions over a period of time is likely to improve the terms on which the order as a whole is executed.